 where the parameters $A_{1},B_{1},C_{1}$ and $C_{2}$ are shown in Table~\ref{FFSC}.
-The fitting diagrams of strong form factors for each vertex and off-shell case are shown in Figs. \ref{fig:FF1}-\ref{fig:FF5}.
-Then the strong form factors $g(Q^{2})$ are extrapolated into the time-like region $(Q^{2}<0)$ by Eq. \ref{eq:26}, and on-shell condition is satisfied by setting $Q^{2}=-m_{\mathrm{on-shell}}^{2}$.
-For each vertex, we finally obtain the strong coupling constants of different off-shell cases which are shown in the last column of Table~\ref{FFSC}.
+The fitting diagrams of strong coupling constants for each vertex are shown in Figs. \ref{fig:FF1}-\ref{fig:FF5}.
+Then the $g(Q^{2})$ is extrapolated into the time-like region $(Q^{2}<0)$ by Eq. (\ref{eq:26}), and on-shell condition is satisfied by setting $Q^{2}=-m_{\mathrm{on-shell}}^{2}$.
+For each vertex, we finally obtain the values of strong coupling constants for different off-shell cases.
+The results are shown in the last column of Table~\ref{FFSC}.

 For each vertex, the strong coupling constants which are obtained by considering different off-shell cases, should be equal to each other.
-For $g_{DD^{*}J/\psi}$ as an example, it is shown by Table~\ref{FFSC} that the results of $g_{DD^{*}J/\psi}^{D}$, $g_{DD^{*}J/\psi}^{D^{*}}$ and $g_{DD^{*}J/\psi}^{J/\psi}$ for different off-shell cases are consistent with each other.
-Thus, by taking average value of the results for different off-shell cases, we can obtain the strong coupling constants for each vertex.
+For $g_{DD^{*}J/\psi}$ as an example, it is shown in Table~\ref{FFSC} that the results of $g_{DD^{*}J/\psi}^{D}$, $g_{DD^{*}J/\psi}^{D^{*}}$ and $g_{DD^{*}J/\psi}^{J/\psi}$ for different off-shell cases are consistent with each other.
+Thus, by taking average value of these results, we can obtain the strong coupling constants for each vertex.
 All of the final results are collected in Table~\ref{FFFF}, where we can see that there is a significant difference between the results of QCDSR and those of other methods.
-Although the same method is employed in Refs.\cite{Bracco:2011pg,Rodrigues:2017qsm}, their results are not consistent well with ours.
-This difference may be due to the negligence of the contributions of high-dimension condensate terms in their studies. \begin{widetext}
+In Refs.\cite{Bracco:2011pg,Rodrigues:2017qsm}, the authors also carried out the same work with the same method where the OPE was truncated to 3 dimensions.
+In the present work, the OPE was truncated at dimension of 7.
+Considering the uncertainties, we can see that our results are compatible with those in Refs.\cite{Bracco:2011pg,Rodrigues:2017qsm}, although there are slightly differences between them.
+This closeness of the results is a good manifestation that effectively demonstrates the convergence of the OPE.